 Propella: Up To Standard

-Pedego will be introducing their new 2024 ebikes with the UL 2849 Certification and UL 2271 Battery Certification, elevating the brand with Pedego’s resin-battery manufacturing process and extensive testing to create the highest level of safety and performance.
-This goes above and beyond the requirements of the UL standard and we’re so excited for Pedego’s new safety era!
+Pedego will be introducing their new 2024 ebikes with the certification to UL 2849 and UL 2271 standards, elevating the brand with Pedego’s resin-battery manufacturing process and extensive testing to create the highest level of safety and performance.
+This goes above and beyond the requirements of the UL standard and we’re so excited about Pedego’s new safety era!

 Ride1Up: Battery-Centric